 - Complementary and alternative therapies for thyroid cancer

 Surgery for thyroid cancer

 Surgery is the main treatment for nearly every case of thyroid cancer, except for some anaplastic thyroid cancers.
 If thyroid cancer is found by a biopsy (fine needle aspiration), surgery to remove the tumor and all or part of the rest of the thyroid gland is most often done.

-This operation is sometimes used to treat papillary or follicular thyroid cancers that are small and that show no signs of spreading beyond the thyroid gland.
+Lobectomy is sometimes used to treat thyroid cancers that are small and that show no signs of spreading beyond the thyroid gland.
 It is also sometimes used to diagnose thyroid cancer if a needle biopsy result doesn’t provide a clear diagnosis.